 Lumion is a GPU-based 3D rendering software developed by Act-3D B.V. company.
 The engine has plugins for SketchUp, Autodesk Revit, ArchiCAD, 3ds Max.
 A full Lumion license costs 1499 dollars, but one can test its benefits for free using the 14-days trial.

-More so, Lumion has a Content Library with 634 HD objects, including high-quality kitchen appliances, seating, desks, storage items, and other home furnishings.
-The ready-made 3D models can be taken from the library for creating product renders, which saves time.
+- Lumion has a Content Library with 634 HD objects, including high-quality kitchen appliances, seating, desks, storage items, and other home furnishings.
+The ready-made 3D models can be taken from the library for creating product renders, which saves a lot of time.

-Another quality which makes Artlantis an effective rendering software is adaptive anti-aliasing used for detecting and removing jagged edges from object shapes.
+- An adaptive anti-aliasing tool is used for detecting and removing jagged edges from object shapes.
 This helps to smoothen shapes, make them look more realistic, optimize rendering calculations and speed up the rendering process.

 Rhinoceros is a commercial 3D computer graphics rendering software developed by Robert McNeel & Associates which runs on Windows and Mac operating systems.
 The cost for a single license is 495 dollars, and there is also a free trial version that expires after 90 days.

-Moreover, the ray-traced viewport mode and previews are completely real time.
-This feature grants stellar rendering results in a matter of minutes, allowing to see how the final render with applied materials will look.
+- The ray-traced viewport mode and previews are completely real-time.
+This feature grants stellar rendering results in a matter of minutes, allowing 3D artists to see how the final render with applied materials will look.

-Apart from that, the product rendering software has the library containing hundreds of real-world scale materials and textures that enable to choose complex and quality materials for 3D renders.
+- This product rendering software has the library containing hundreds of real-world scale materials and textures that enable 3D artists to choose complex and high-quality materials for all surfaces of 3D models.

 Keyshot is a standalone real-time 3D rendering software developed by Luxion that runs on Mac and Windows operating systems.
 The fully loaded version of the application costs 1,995 dollars, with 15-days free trial available.